vippsas/vipps-login-api/vipps-login-api-quick-start.md

 ## Make API calls

-### Vipps Login in Browser
+### Login in Browser

 1. Send request `Get OIDC well-known`.
 1. In your active Postman environment, copy the value of key `start_login_uri`, and use this URL in any browser.
-1. Finish Vipps login.
+1. Finish login.
 This request includes a scope parameter that requests access to user information.
    This means that if you have not yet consented to sharing your user information, a distinct screen asking for your consent will appear the first time.
 1. When you finish your login, the website will update.
 If you used <http://localhost>, it will appear to be broken, but that doesn't matter.